isomerpages/nrf-gyss/_gyss-2026-speakers/Konstantin Novoselov.md

 of the world’s most highly cited researchers, with over 250 peer-reviewed research papers published to date.</p>
 <p>In 2004, Prof Novoselov successfully isolated graphene, the first known
-2D material, and mapped its unique properties together with Professor Sir Andre Geim.
+2D material, and mapped its unique properties together with Professor Andre Geim.
 Their discovery paved the way for experiments on other 2D atomic crystals with superior and versatile properties to potentially create new materials with a wide range of applications.
 In recognition of their groundbreaking work, they were jointly awarded the Nobel Prize in Physics in 2010.
 Prof